Rain of Arrows Rogue Endgame Build Guide

 Stat Priorities

 Choosing the right stats for your gear can make or break your build.
 You won't always find perfect stats (also known as affixes or modifiers) though, and you may need to make a tough choice between two good pieces of equipment.
-Use the following list of priorities to compare your gear and pick the best.
+Use the following list to compare your gear and pick the best (green = priority).

 • Helm: Disobedience